zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-blade-helloWorld-overview.md

         public onInitialize()
         {
-        // run any initialization code you need here return Q();   // if you load data then return a loading promise here }
+        // initialization code should be inserted here return Q();   // if you load data then return a loading promise here }
     ```

 1. The blade can now be compiled.

+        NOTE:  The blade title in the browser is not the same as the blade name as displayed in Visual Studio.

 1. Test the new blade by using a link in the following format in the address bar of the browser.